ammongit/darch/README.md

 ### Requirements
 This program is written for Python 3.4 or later.

-Optionally requires send2trash.
-If the module is available this program can trash duplicate files instead of deleting them.
+Requires:
+* [pathspec](https://pypi.python.org/pypi/pathspec): for gitignore style globbing

+Optional requirements:
+* [send2trash](https://pypi.python.org/pypi/Send2Trash): for trashing files instead of deleting them (see config)

 ### Usage
 To create, extract or update an archive, use: